robertleroy/mydb/README.md

 # mydb

-## Simple Json Store
+## Simple json store

-Learning expressjs / server side nodejs
+Learning nodejs, expressjs, server side stuff & Raspberry Pi

-A json store db on a Raspberry pi to serve a simple backend tasks list.
+This is  json store db to be served locally on a Raspberry pi as a simple backend database.

+Goal will be to expand the functioning of this R_pi to serve files, homelab, pi_hole on docker containers.

+- raspberrypi
+- roble takeout
+- 192.168.1.87

 ### db Routes